microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 }
 ```

-The `exclude` list does not support wilcards.
+The `exclude` list does not support wildcards.
 It must simply be a list of files and/or directories.

 ## `--init` command line option